P. G. Wodehouse: Early years

-Wodehouse was born in Guildford, Surrey, the third son of Henry Ernest Wodehouse (1845–1929), a magistrate resident in the British colony of Hong Kong, and his wife, Eleanor (1861–1941), daughter of the Rev John Bathurst Deane.
-The Wodehouses, who traced their ancestry back to the 13th century, belonged to a cadet branch of the family of the earls of Kimberley.
+Wodehouse was born in Guildford, Surrey, the third son of Henry Ernest Wodehouse, a magistrate resident in the British colony of Hong Kong, and his wife, Eleanor, daughter of John Bathurst Deane.
+The Wodehouses belonged to a cadet branch of the family of the earls of Kimberley.
 Eleanor Wodehouse was also of ancient aristocratic ancestry.
 She was visiting her sister in Guildford when Wodehouse was born there prematurely.

 The boy was baptised at the Church of St Nicolas, Guildford, and was named after his godfather, Pelham von Donop.
 Wodehouse wrote in 1957, "If you ask me to tell you frankly if I like the name Pelham Grenville Wodehouse, I must confess that I do not. ...
 I was named after a godfather, and not a thing to show for it but a small silver mug which I lost in 1897."
 The first name was rapidly elided to "Plum", the name by which Wodehouse became known to family and friends.

-Mother and son sailed for Hong Kong, where for his first two years Wodehouse was raised by a Chinese amah (nurse), alongside his elder brothers Peveril (1877–1951) and Armine (1879–1936).
+Mother and son sailed for Hong Kong, where for his first two years Wodehouse was raised by a Chinese amah (nurse), alongside his elder brothers Philip Peveril John (1877–1951) and Ernest Armine (1879–1936).
 When he was two, the brothers were brought to England, where they were placed under the care of an English nanny in a house adjoining that of Eleanor's father and mother.